rightscale-cookbooks/rs-haproxy/README.md

 [![Build Status](https://travis-ci.org/rightscale-cookbooks/rs-haproxy.png?branch=master)](https://travis-ci.org/rightscale-cookbooks/rs-haproxy)

 Sets up HAProxy load balancer on a server.
+HAProxy can be configured to support SSL encryption.
 It also provides recipe to setup HAProxy as the front-end server by attaching all application servers in the same deployment as the HAProxy server to its back-end.

 The mechanism by which the HAProxy server identifies application servers in the same deployment is by using machine tags.
 Refer to the [rightscale_tag cookbook][RightScale Tag] for more information